- Term Dates

 - Practicum Payments

-The new Agreement covering your employment, negotiated last year between the IEU and Catholic Education employers has delivered a number of significant improvements for all education support staff, including salary increases and a better classification structure.
+The 2013 and 2018 Agreements covering your employment delivered a number of significant improvements for all education support staff, including salary increases and a better classification structure.

-While some of the detail of these new arrangements is complicated, these are significant achievements, won through more than two years’ hard campaigning and bargaining by IEU members.
+While some of the detail of these new arrangements is complicated, these are significant achievements, won through hard campaigning and bargaining by IEU members.

 Education support staff covered by these changes include teacher aides, Laboratory/Library/AV and IT staff, clerical and administrative staff, and school counsellors.